PlanterApp/planter_blog/content/posts/guide-to-growing-gooseberries/index.md

 Germination takes roughly 2-6 weeks, and is characterised by the formation of new leaves poking through the soil.
 At this point, the Cape Gooseberry will have its first fragile roots!

 The plants should grow and mature over the following 90-120 days.
-As stated prior, its recommended you plant these plants at the start of the cold season, so that they have the time needed to grow and mature before producing fruit throughout Spring
+As stated prior, it is recommended you plant these plants at the start of the cold season, so that they have the time needed to grow and mature before producing fruit throughout Spring

 ![A close up image of some Gooseberry fruit.
 They are ovular in shape, and have white veins running across their surface.
 They have a fine layer of prickle across the surface.](goose.jpg)